ethsana/sana-docs/docs/installation/connectivity.md

 3. Something else entirely?

   Networking is a complex topic, but it keeps us all together.
-If you still can't connect to your Bee, get in touch via [The Beehive](http://beehive.ethswarm.org/) and we'll do our best to get you connected.
-In the swarm, no Bee is left behind.
+If you still can't connect to your Ant, get in touch via [The Anthive](http://anthive.ethsana.org/) and we'll do our best to get you connected.
+In the sana, no Ant is left behind.